 Consequently, while some art schools are winding back, NAS is expanding, opening new studios and offering new capabilities on site, including refitting the Cell Block Theatre.

-‘The heritage elements of the site are amazing – it was built as a goal 200 years ago, and became an art school 100 years ago – but the $18 million funding for restoration and upgrades brings it up to the standard of a 21st century art school and all its offerings,’ Alderton explained.
+‘The heritage elements of the site are amazing – it was built as a goal 200 years ago, and became an art school 100 years ago – but the $18 million funding for restoration and upgrades brings it up to the standard of a 21st century art school and all its offerings,’ Alderton said.

 WHO CAN STUDY AT NAS?